 A very interesting part of Ung-No Lee’s teaching was that he encouraged Western artists not to limit Asian painting to the past by repeatedly copying the ancient masters.
 He wanted his students to have a solid knowledge of the ancient Asian painting and techniques, but at the same time, go beyond it and develop their own modern language.

 Since then I have devoted myself to developing my own pictorial language.
 I am mainly a self-taught artist, and in ink painting my main inspiration is the marvelous work of the Chinese painters Wu Ch’ang-shuo, Ch’i Pai-shih and Chang Ta-ch’ien.

 This unique art tradition of shodo and painting from the Far East has inspired me deeply as a woman artist.
-Today I feel very grateful to travel on the way of the brush.
-I invite you to see some of my calligraphies inspired on Buddhism and Zen at the Shodo Art Gallery, and my paintings at the Japanese painting Gallery.
+Today I feel very grateful to travel on the Way of the Brush.
+I invite you to see some of my calligraphies inspired on Buddhism and Zen at my Shodo Art Gallery, and Zen Art Gallery and my paintings at the Japanese painting Gallery.

 | Japanese calligraphy home | Shodo Art Gallery |

 | Kanji Art Gallery | Artist interview |

 | Sutra copying | Heart sutra in Japanese |

 | Kanji symbols | Inspirational kanji t-shirts | Martial arts t-shirts |